towersvault/shinpokered/README.md

 	- Option screen selections
 	- Trainer ID (boxed pokemon won't count as traded)
 	- Wild pokemon randomizer seed
+  - The player can now choose whether or not to generate a new Trainer ID when selecting New Game Plus

 #Cheats and Secrets